DataDog/hiring-engineers/answers.md

 <img src="apm1.png">

 Bonus Question: What is the difference between a Service and a Resource?
+** A Resource is an API endpoint Vs Service is a system process

 ## Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.